gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

 ## Further reading

-For more info about writing smart contracts for Gear and the specifics behind the smart contract implementation, refer to [this article on Smart Contracts](/docs/developing-contracts/introduction.md).
+For more info about writing programs for Gear and the specifics behind the program implementation, refer to [this article](/docs/developing-contracts/introduction.md).